alicht/DOM-manipulation/DOM/part2.md

 -  key up/ key down

-# Modifying the DOM with Events
+# Using Events to modify the DOM
  Let's create a button on our web page that fires an event when clicked.

  Let's make a directory with an `index.html` & `script.js` files.